mdpoleto/tupa/index.md

 <img src="pyTUPÃ_example.png" width="680">

 **pyTUPÃ** is a PyMOL plugin to plot electric field vectors alongside other molecules.
+By definition, an arrow CGO object is created starting at a given coordinate [X,Y,Z] and has the size of the magnitude of the provided electric field.

 Our plugin has 3 functions that can be called via command line within PyMOL: